 2Do is a task list management tool that, unlike some other tools that push you into GTD method, allows you to work the way you want to.
 You can create lists, put them in categories, add notes and tags to tasks, and set reminders.
 Tasks can have sub-tasks associated with them and can be allocated to projects.
 When it comes to viewing tasks and lists, you can do that by category or project, or using Focus lists that highlight upcoming, starred, or scheduled tasks.
 Even better, Smart Lists allow you to filter tasks according to criteria you set and customize task views.
 Smart Lists can in turn be grouped in List Groups.

-If you like to use upcoming deadlines or treats as motivation for getting work done, Waiting List is the app for you.
+If you like to use upcoming deadlines or treats as motivation for getting work done, Due is the app for you.
 It allows you to set a countdown timer for each upcoming event so you can see how long is left until the big day, whether that day is a deadline or the date of your flight to a dream holiday.
 It sends notifications as events approach and allows you to edit the timer’s appearance, sound, and other options.

-To share more on Instagram or keep in touch with friends and family, Uplet can really help.
-The Instagram mobile app is great when you’re posting from a smartphone, but if you want to post photos from your Mac, you really need Uplet.
+To share more on Instagram or keep in touch with friends and family, Grids can really help.
+The Instagram mobile app is great when you’re posting from a smartphone, but if you want to post photos from your Mac, you really need Grids.
 It allows you to bulk upload multiple photos and videos, edit your content, and switch between private and business accounts flexibly.